dvdgeroconnell/PFDA-assignments/README.md

 There was no assignment 4.

 ## Assignment 5
-Create a program called assignment5_risk.py.
+Create a Python program (or notebook) called assignment_5_risk (.py or .ipynb).
 Calculate the outcome of either:
 - A user-provided number of individual battle rounds in the game Risk; and plot the total attackers and total defenders lost in a pie chart.
 - Calculate a random number of attackers and defenders, and run until one or the other is depleted to zero.
 The attack and defence losses after each round are plotted in a line graph.

-The program is run by executing the command "python assignment5_risk.py" from the command line.
+The program is run by executing the command "python assignment_5_risk.py" from the command line.

 #### End